LeedsCC/Helm-PHR-Generator/README.md

 This sub-generator clones silver TopThreeThings plugin from GitHub to **plugins/** directory in the project;

-If any errors occur during generator work you should remove **TopThreeThings/** directory and repeat generator command.
+If any errors occur during generator work you should remove **plugins/TopThreeThings/** directory and repeat generator command.

+If you want to remove TopThreeThings plugin you should remove **plugins/TopThreeThings/** directory and run command  **_yo helm-phr:update_**

 # Silver plugin Vaccinations

 This sub-generator clones silver Vaccinations plugin from GitHub to **plugins/** directory in the project;

-If any errors occur during generator work you should remove **Vaccinations/** directory and repeat generator command.
+If any errors occur during generator work you should remove **plugins/Vaccinations/** directory and repeat generator command.

+If you want to remove TopThreeThings plugin you should remove **plugins/Vaccinations/** directory and run command  **_yo helm-phr:update_**

 # Silver plugin Feeds